Saverio976/Saverio976.github.io/content/posts/fourthyear/choice.md

 ]
 +++

+> [!NOTE]
+> This blog post is written at the very end of my year.
+I will end the 3rd semester (yes, keep reading to know why) mid august.

 For the 4th year of EPITECH school, we need to study one year abroad at a partner university.

 The process to select our university is simple: We select 8 choice and rank them by order of preference.